Residency General Info

 Watershed’s glaze room is well stocked with dry materials and equipment for mixing slips and glazes.
 Click here for the current list of stocked commercial clay and dry materials at Watershed.
 Artists pay material fees incurred through Watershed on a per-use basis at the end of the session.

 Additionally, our clay-mixing area is equipped for mixing white or iron-rich clays and is stocked with standard, commercially mined ingredients.
-We suggest that resident artists who anticipate making large batches of clay or glazes contact the Studio Manager prior to arrival to ensure sufficient quantities of material will be available.
+We suggest that resident artists who anticipate making large batches of clay or glazes contact us prior to arrival to ensure sufficient quantities of material will be available.

-6. Watershed staff will pick up the orders of all artists-in-residence.
-Your materials will be available for use after the studio orientation on the first morning of your session.
+- Watershed staff will pick up resident artists’ orders.
+Your materials will be available for use by the first morning of your session.

 PLEASE NOTE:

-• We strongly encourage artists to place orders 2 – 3 weeks prior to their residency.
-Portland Pottery rarely has everything in stock, especially during the pandemic when supply chain issues and shipping uncertainties have been common.
+- We strongly encourage artists to place orders 2 – 3 weeks prior to their residency.
+Portland Pottery rarely has everything in stock and supply chain delays are common.

 FIRING